qwertyuopa1/testing/README.md

 - Links.html is open for new links for donation - Linus

-- go to discussions page for chat - Linus
+- go to discussions page for chat, and issues if you want to do something - Linus

 - chat will not always work if your device has strict blocking or are on a public network - Nicholas He